-Master's Degree in Social Work or Counseling and must be either (1) licensed as a Licensed Clinical Professional Counselor (LCPC) or a Licensed Certified Social Worker – Clinical (LCSW-C) in Maryland or (2) eligible to obtain LCPC or LCSW-C licensure in Maryland and obtain licensure within 1 year of hire.
+Doctorate in Counseling or Clinical Psychology and must be either (1) licensed as a psychologist in Maryland or (2) eligible to be licensed as a psychologist in Maryland and obtain licensure within 2 years of hire

-Two years of experience providing clinical services is required.
+Two years of experience providing clinical services is preferred.

 Experience providing services, including counseling, outreach, and consultation, to college students.

 Experience as a performing artist or work with performing artists preferred.

 Classified Title: Staff Psychologist Working Title: Embedded Counselor, Peabody Conservatory Role/Level/Range: ACRP/04/ME Starting Salary Range: $62,780-$86,390 Annually (Commensurate with experience) Employee group: Full Time Schedule: 37.5 hours per week Exempt Status: Exempt Location: Peabody Institute Department name: Student Affairs Personnel area: Peabody

 Please refer to the job description above to see which forms of equivalency are permitted for this position.
 If permitted, equivalencies will follow these guidelines: JHU Equivalency Formula: 30 undergraduate degree credits (semester hours) or 18 graduate degree credits may substitute for one year of experience.
 Additional related experience may substitute for required education on the same basis.
 For jobs where equivalency is permitted, up to two years of non-related college course work may be applied towards the total minimum education/experience required for the respective job.